ptrstovka/letsencrypt-php/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-PHP LetsEncrypt client library for ACME v2.
-The aim of this client is to make an easy-to-use and integrated solution to create a LetsEncrypt-issued SSL/TLS certificate with PHP.
-The user has to have access to the web server or DNS management to be able to verify the domain is accessible/owned by the user.
+This is a LetsEncrypt client library for ACME v2, which allows for the automated creation of free SSL/TLS certificates using PHP.
+This includes support for wildcard certificates supported by LetsEncrypt since Feb 2018.

+While this includes a command line tool, the real intent of this library is to make it easy to integrate into existing PHP applications which need to issue certificates.

 See the [LetsEncrypt documentation](https://letsencrypt.org/docs/) for more information and documentation on LetsEncrypt and ACME.